What to Do in College to Get a Job After Graduation

 And, of course, do more traditional networking throughout your college career.
 Start by creating a LinkedIn profile: It's OK if you do not have a lot of career information at first — that'll come.
 List your education, and connect with people you meet (such as visiting lecturers, students who are graduating before you, etc.).
 Here are three reasons why a LinkedIn profile is helpful and tips for what to include in your profile.
 As well, you can create a Twitter account and use it to share industry news and follow industry influencers.

+Semester break is an ideal time to ramp make connections, and ramp up your job search activities.
 As you get closer to graduation, go beyond the Internet in your networking efforts: Set up coffee dates or phone calls with friends who graduated a few years ago — ask them what they’d do differently in their job search, and what their most effective strategies were.
 Attend informational sessions from companies, job fairs, and other in-person events.
 Follow these tips to get the most out of job fairs — and always remember to connect with people you met in person on LinkedIn and send a thank you note to any company representatives you spoke with.

 5. Get Your Resume Ready

 It’s never too early to write and refine your resume.
 You can write one your first year of college, and then update it annually or at the end of each semester.
 Every honor you receive (such as getting on the Dean’s list) is worth including on your resume, as are all positions you hold, both paid and unpaid.
 Review these articles to help get started crafting your resume: